BernardZhao/docs/services/account.md

 #### In person    {in-person-reset}

-If you are not able to use CalNet or SSH, or if you are a group and forgot your current password, you can meet a staff member in person during [[staff hours|staff-hours]].
+If you are not able to use CalNet or SSH, or if you are a group and forgot your current password, you can meet a staff member in person during [staff hours](/staff-hours).

 Please bring sufficient documentation as listed on the [membership eligibility](/docs/membership/eligibility) page to demonstrate that you are authorized to reset the account password.